KingKai-1906/sr.kaio-seasoning/seasoning.md

----
-title: "Sr. Kaio Seasoning for TPF 4.3.x"
-weight: 3
-type: docs
-description: >
-   A personal touch within this truly majestic guide called The Phoenix Flavour.
-Don't intended to change the core *Vanilla+* approach beneath it, but just paint it with my own colors instead.
----

 ## 1 - Introduction
   My idea was just to put my personal touch within this truly majestic guide called The Phoenix Flavour.
 I don't intend to change the core *Vanilla+* approach beneath it, but just paint it with my own colors instead.